iclr-blogposts/2024/_posts/2024-05-07-unraveling-the-impact-of-training-samples.md

 In their experiments using CIFAR-10, the authors reserved a specific subset of output pairs for evaluation.
 Here, $\alpha$ represents the subsampling fraction in relation to the training set size.
 For instance, in a training dataset with $|S| = 100$ data points, setting $\alpha = 0.2$ means each subset, $S_i$, comprises a fixed size of $|S_i| = 20$.
 They demonstrated that Datamodels effectively predict outcomes for unseen in-distribution test subsets.
 In the above plots, the bottom-right panel illustrates data for three color-coded random target examples, showing a strong Spearman correlation ($r > 0.99$) between predicted and actual outputs.

+It's crucial to note that the displayed margins represent averages across 100 models trained on $S_i$.
+This underscores a limitation of linear datamodeling:

+**achieving stability demands training a sufficient number of models for each subset.
+The figures from the original paper involves averaging over 100 models.
+When the true model output aren't averaged across a significant number of models, it becomes apparent that the linearity is affected (see the figure below).**

 {% include figure.html path="assets/img/2024-05-07-unraveling-the-impact-of-training-samples/datamodel_our_exp.png" class="img-fluid"  %}

 Despite the simplicity and accuracy of datamodels in predictions, training them for specific examples in large-scale scenarios poses challenges.
 Imagine training datamodels for ImageNet's set of target examples, requiring training numerous models from scratch using ImageNet's 1000-class training dataset. **Ensuring stable prediction performance requires extensive computational resources, which is prohibitively expensive for modern foundation models**.